How to Smell like a Dog, with Ed Yong

 yeah, that was a literally shocking thing that I did for the book.

-What was your favourite title to a paper that you read while researching this book?
+What was your favorite title to a paper that you read while researching this book?
+I think Blue Tits Are Ultraviolet Tits is a great,

 very simple.